dmitsf/GOT/got/relevance_analysis/README.md

+# Usage and examples

-# Obtaining string-to-text relevance matrix using Annotated Suffix Tree approach.
+## __relevance.py__: obtaining string-to-text relevance matrix using Annotated Suffix Tree approach.

 Let's construct string-to-text relevance matrix.
 We will use a collection of scientific papers' abstracts as texts and Data Science Taxonomy topics as strings.